 How does a crane work?
 Crane parts and their functions explained.

-Although archaeological records show the use of crane-like machines in ancient Mesopotamia, utilised for irrigation, evidence of machines that operate for similar purposes as modern-day cranes date back to ancient Greece, to around 6.000 B.C.
+Although archaeological records show the use of crane-like machines in ancient Mesopotamia, utilised for irrigation, evidence of machines that operate for similar purposes as modern-day cranes dates back to ancient Greece, to around 6.000 B.C.

 There are a number of types of cranes nowadays, but they all operate in accordance with the same mechanical principles utilising a lever system, a pulley system or hydraulic cylinders to create the mechanical advantage necessary to move heavy items.